 The President.
 What Americans want in a president and what they need are two very different things.
 The making of a popular president is an exercise in branding, marketing and creating alternate realities for the consumer-a.k.a., the citizenry-that allows them to buy into a fantasy about life in America that is utterly divorced from our increasingly grim reality.
-Take President Obama, for instance, who now enjoys greater popularity than any previous president, including the beloved Ronald Reagan.
-This is a president who got elected by campaigning against war, torture, surveillance only to make them hallmarks of his presidency, and yet somehow these "indiscretions" are overlooked and forgiven as long as he presents a jocular, hip façade: slow-jamming the news with Jimmy Fallon, reading mean tweets with Jimmy Kimmel, singing, dancing and being cool.
-In other words, to be a successful president, it doesn't matter whether you keep your campaign promises, sell access to the Lincoln Bedroom, or march in lockstep with the Corporate State as long as you keep the feel-good vibes flowing.
+Take President Trump, for instance, who got elected by promising to drain the swamp in Washington DC.
+Instead of putting an end to the corruption, however, Trump has paved the way for lobbyists, corporations, the military industrial complex, and the rest of the Deep State (also referred to as "The 7th Floor Group") to feast on the carcass of the dying American republic.
+The lesson: to be a successful president, it doesn't matter whether you keep your campaign promises, sell the American people to the highest bidder, or march in lockstep with the Corporate State as long as you keep telling people what they most want to hear.